wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

           See the following *Examples* section for an example of a valid runtime configuration file.

 2. Save the JSON file with the name Storage_Runtime.config.json.
-3. From the same directory where the file exists, run the following curl script:
+3. From the same directory where the file exists, run the following cURL script:

 ```bash
 curl -i -d "@Storage_Runtime.config.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/storage/Runtime